Transporting your fishing gear; Upgrade your trolley!

-Nowadays we take quite a lot with us to the waterside and because you can’t get everywhere by car, using a trolley is a lifesaver.
-But if you have to walk a fair distance, you eventually get pain in your arms and shoulders.
-Of course you can take a break in between and continue, eventually reaching your fishing spot, but to make walking with a trolley more comfortable I went looking for a solution.
+since you can't reach every spot by car, a trolley is often essential.
+But when you have to walk a considerable distance, you'll notice your arms and shoulders getting tired.
+Of course you can take breaks along the way, but to make transporting with the trolley more comfortable, I went looking for a practical solution.

 In a thrift shop I came across a rollator, an older type with layered wheels and ball head.
 This was exactly what I was looking for, because it needs to run smoothly.